fit-s-u-m/fit-s-u-m.github.io/content/Algorithms/bubble-sort.md

 ---

 > [!note]
-> **Bubble  sort** is fairly easy  sorting algorithm it sorts by checking every
+> **Bubble  sort** is fairly **easy**  sorting algorithm,
-> adjacent item if one is bigger than the other and changing either way
+> Bubble Sort is called "bubble" because larger elements tend to "bubble up"
+> to the top of the list as they are swapped.
+This process is repeated until no further swaps are needed, indicating that the list is sorted.

-> consistently throughout
+> [!info]
+> It works by repeatedly comparing each pair of adjacent items
+> and swapping them if they are in the wrong order.
+By consistently
-> this means you can sort item ascending or descending by choosing which
+> applying this process in one direction, you can sort items in ascending
+> or descending order, depending on whether you choose to place the smaller
-> item(small, large) you want to put on the left
+> or larger item on the left in each comparison.

 <iframe src="https://fit-s-u-m.github.io/Algorithms-visualized/" width="100%" height="700px"></iframe>